SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-5-1-loops/examples-for-loops/example-left-and-right-sum/example-left-and-right-sum.md

 ## Video: Left and Right Sum

-Watch this video lesson to learn how to find calculate the left and the right sum and their difference: https://youtu.be/s_uAuqTnC8w.
+Watch this video lesson to learn how to calculate the left and the right sum and their difference: https://youtu.be/s_uAuqTnC8w.

 ## Hints and Guidelines